python/cpython/Doc/library/collections.abc.rst

    Refer to
-   :ref:`annotating generators and coroutines <annotating-generators-and-coroutines>` for details of using this class in type annotations.
+   :ref:`annotating generators and coroutines <annotating-generators-and-coroutines>` for details on using this class in type annotations.

    .. versionadded:: 3.5